 Or as Ralph Waldo Emerson put it, “A weed is just a plant whose virtues have not yet been discovered.”

 In practical terms, weeds are often non-grass species of plants growing in a lawn where grass is the only plant desired.
 What a shame!

 Personally, we retract in horror when we see an all-grass lawn.
 Why?

 We think grass lawns are one of the most absurd, ecologically rapacious landscape designs imaginable.
 Rather than use space in this article ranting about all-grass lawns, you can read our musings on this subject here: The new American lawn: monoculture grass farm or organic food farm.

 Are weeds edible?

-Warning #2: Before eating an edible weed you’ve properly identified, be 100% certain that it has not been sprayed by herbicides or other biocides.
+- Be 100% certain that the plant has not been sprayed by herbicides or other biocides.

 Instead, we’ll do our best to identify a list of the most common and useful edible weeds that you’re likely to have growing in your yard at some point during the year.

 16 common edible weeds growing in your yard